Guide to the Best Organic Fertilizers

 Compost can be purchased or made.
 If you really want to optimize your plant growth, learn to make compost at home.

 Worm castings are also called vermicompost and is also an amazing organic fertilizer.
 Dubbed the “superfood” within the best organic fertilizers category, worm castings provide nearly 9 times the plant available nutrients than artificial fertilizers.
+They are great when growing tomato varieties.

 Also high in organic matter they provide great soil building material.